skuplugs05/shopify-square-integration/README.md

 # shopify-square-integration
-Discover how SKUplugs’ Shopify Square integration streamlines your sales, inventory, and operations for seamless business growth.
+SKUplugs’ Shopify Square integration offers a powerful solution to connect your Shopify store with Square, enabling real-time synchronization of sales, inventory, and customer data.
+Streamline your business operations, improve accuracy, and boost efficiency with this seamless integration designed to help your business grow effortlessly and stay ahead of the competition.